Vik-u/Brenda_Agent/README.md

 | **Isopropanol** | 50 % (v/v) → 88 % loss | Strong solvent-induced inhibition — keep below 5 % in assays. |
 | **Methanol** | 50 % (v/v) → 30 % loss | Noticeable impact at high solvent content, but less severe than isopropanol. |
 ```

+The CLI output is fully grounded in the retrieved rows.
+Every table, count, and unit is pulled directly from `data/processed/brenda.db`; no LLM-generated numbers are inserted.
+If no rows are returned, the CLI reports that fact verbatim.

 The CLI renders Markdown via `rich`, includes executed SQL in a highlighted panel, and exposes a `--model` flag if you want to override the Ollama model.
 The underlying class is importable for scripts: `from src.services import BrendaChatbot`.